appbaseio/Docs/content/docs/search/reactivesearch-api/index.md

 ## Overview

-While appbase.io maintains 100% API compatibility with Elasticsearch, it also provides a  declarative API to query Elasticsearch.
+While ReactiveSearch Cloud maintains 100% API compatibility with Elasticsearch and OpenSearch, it also provides a declarative API to query Elasticsearch, OpenSearch and other Lucene based search engines.
 This is the recommended way to query via web and mobile apps as it prevents query injection attacks.
-It composes well with Elasticsearch's query DSL, and lets you make use of appbase.io features like caching, query rules, server-side search settings, and analytics.
+It composes well with the search engine's query DSL, and lets you make use of ReactiveSearch Cloud features like caching, query rules, server-side search settings, and analytics.

 ### Why build ReactiveSearch API?